amandasaurus/osm-lump-ways/README.md

 each end, where the upstreams are.
 Useful to find why there's a big upstream end somewhere.

 `--ends-upstreams-min-upstream-m 1e6 --ends-upstreams-max-nodes 1000` is a good tradeoff for calculation speed & file size, which still shows the relevant upstreams

-### Ends stats CSV
+### Ends stats CSV (`--ends-csv-file FILENAME.csv`)

 With `--ends-csv-file FILENAME.csv`, the end points are also written to a CSV file.
 If the file is already there, new data is appended.
 Values from